Welcome to the culture book, the book about us at Thatsup!

 An occupational pension of SEK 1500/month from an age of 28 to 70 (most of us will probably work this long) with an average return of 7%/year results in approx. SEK 5 million.

 So an occupational pension from relatively young age normally means that you could take out a few millions when you retire.
-In other words a lot better than if we would have gotten a little bit higher salary today, which would have cost the company about as much.
-The occupational pension at Thatsup is 4,5% based on our basic salary and applies for everyone that’s 28 or above and works full time.
+In other words a lot better than if we had received a slightly higher salary today, which would have cost the company about as much.
+The occupational pension at Thatsup is 4,5% based on our basic salary and applies for everyone that’s 28 or above and works full time (not temp).
 If we want to we also have the possibility to swap salary for pension.
-Our pension is managed by SPP, who have the lowest fees and are Sweden’s best pension company.
+The company will then pay 5% extra (because that's roughly how much cheaper it is to pay out a pension versus a salary).
+Our pensions have no or very low fees (you decide yourself depending on how you want your money to be managed), as fees can have a significant impact on your pension in the long term.

-Flexible working hours is a huge advantage and for certain roles there are even the possibility to work from another part of the world.
+Flexible working hours are a huge advantage and for certain roles there is even the possibility of working from another part of the world.

-Then we’re also a restaurant and city guide, so of course there will be a lot of fun side activities.
+We’re also a restaurant and city guide, so of course there are a lot of fun side activities.
 More about that later.

 Welcome home to Thatsup

 We’ve worked in a number of offices over the years, but it wasn’t until March 2019 that we moved into the amazing space we now inhabit.
 We really love our office.
 Not just because it’s a stone’s throw from Lilla Ego, a short walk from Flippin’ Burgers and a short crawl from Grus Grus wine bar.
 But because it’s exactly the kind of office we’ve always dreamed of working in.
-Soft, stylish carpets in the conference and chill rooms, adjustable desks and chairs that can be adapted to the way you want to sit on any given day.
+Soft, stylish carpets in the conference and chill rooms, adjustable desks and various working stations depending on whether you feel like working at a desk, a communal table or on the sofa.

 If it’s cold, we turn on the heating, if we’re sweating we put the AC on, and everyone can control both the music and lighting with mobile apps.
 The large screen in the conference room can be connected for remote meetings when, for example, half the tech team are in Bali escaping the winter or Carro in Gothenburg rings in for a sales meeting.
 All wireless, of course.